cybercongress/cyber/pages/cybernet.md

 	- enjoy security and speed of [[tendermint]] [[consensus]]
 	- and more
 - protocol extension: subnetwork is about learning particle's subgraph
-- tecnical preview of webapp for exploring and seting weights: [spacepussy.ai/cybernet](https://spacepussy.ai/cybernet)
+- technical preview of webapp for exploring and setting weights: [spacepussy.ai/cybernet](https://spacepussy.ai/cybernet)
 - TODO [[daodao]] integration
 - TODO enrich original [docs](https://docs.spacepussy.ai/) of the project